Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths

 \section{Conclusions}

 We considered the noncoherent MIMO channel with link strengths scaled with different exponents of $\snr$.
 Under this model, we derived a structure for the capacity achieving input distribution.
-We showed that for $T=1$, the gDoF is zero for MIMO of any size.
-Also for the SIMO and the MISO channels, we proved that selecting the best antenna can achieve the gDoF.
-We derived the gDoF for $2\times2$ symmetric MIMO with two different exponents in the direct and cross links and showed that both the antennas are always needed to achieve the gDoF.
-Also training-based schemes were shown to be suboptimal for the $2\times2$ symmetric MIMO.
-We extended this observation to $M\times M$ symmetric MIMO with two different exponents in the direct and cross links; we demonstrated a strategy that could achieve larger gDoF than training-based schemes.
-A possible direction for future work would be to try to derive the gDoF of $M\times M$ symmetric MIMO.
-Then to look into the case of arbitrary size MIMO with different exponents.
-The outer bounds for larger MIMO seem to be a challenge at the moment, our outer bounds for $2\times2$ MIMO illustrates some of the difficulties: we used a Gram Schmidt process for LQ decomposition of matrices and developed new lemmas to bound the terms in the mutual information expression.
-The same methods do not seem to be directly applicable to larger MIMO.
+We showed that for $T=1$, the gDoF is zero for a MIMO channel of any size.
+Also for SIMO channels and MISO channels, we proved that selecting the best antenna can achieve the gDoF.
+We derived the gDoF for the $2\times2$ MIMO channel with two different exponents in the direct and cross links and showed that both the antennas are always needed to achieve the gDoF.
+Also, training-based schemes were shown to be suboptimal for this $2\times2$ MIMO channel with two different exponents.
+We extended this observation to an $M\times M$ MIMO channel with two different exponents in the direct and cross links; we demonstrated a strategy that could achieve larger gDoF than training-based schemes.
+A possible direction for future work would be to try to derive the gDoF of $M\times M$ MIMO channels with two different exponents in the direct and cross links.
+A subsequent step would be to look into the case of MIMO channels with arbitrary size and arbitrary SNR exponents.
+The outer bounds for larger MIMO channels seem to be a challenge at the moment, our outer bounds for the $2\times2$ MIMO channel illustrate some of the difficulties: we used a Gram-Schmidt process for the LQ decomposition of matrices and developed new lemmas to bound the terms in the mutual information expression.
+The same methods do not seem to be directly applicable to larger MIMO systems.
 Another line of work is to study the gDoF for noncoherent relay channels.

 \appendices{}